pasqualerossi/42-Piscine/42 Piscine Exam/Exam Answers/README.md

 # EXAM

+- The exam will start from Level 0 and with each question you answer correctly, the exam will move to the next question.
+At every exam you will restart at a different question starting from Level 0.
 - Norminette is not in the final exam.
 - These folders and files are not completed and will be updated.